 When it comes to increasing your child's language development, the best types of toys are those that lend themselves to interactive play.
 It's really the communication that happens while playing with the toy that is so important.
 These are all toys that I've used for speech-language therapy or with my own child.
 Hope you enjoy this list!
 If you have more suggestions for readers, please put them in the comments section below!

 Do you have a child who has a few words mastered BUT he will only say them every once in a while?
 Do you hear a lot of whining?
 He might need more motivation along with extra opportunities throughout the day.
 Here are some tips and tricks to get your toddler talking:

 Before your toddler is even talking, he is a sponge – absorbing everything you say!
 That’s why it’s important HOW YOU talk to your toddler in order to help him learn to talk.
-This is especially true if your child is a late talker or has special needs.
-Three things that I do with my clients and with my own toddler are called Parallel Talk, Self-Talk and Expansion.
+This is especially true if your child is a late talker, has special needs, or is in speech therapy.
+Three things that I do with my clients in speech therapy and with my own toddler are called Parallel Talk, Self-Talk and Expansion.
 Below I’ll go over each of these ideas – they are really simple to incorporate into your day!
-And keep reading to learn more about how to determine what level to talk to your child.
-Side note: Even if…
+And keep reading to learn more about how to determine what level to talk to…